 • NIHR's Research Support Service (RSS) - supports all aspects of developing and writing a funding application.
 Please note that the RSS is only available to applicants based in England, or with a project partner based in England.
 If that does not apply to you, you may wish to explore other services mentioned further down in this section.

-• NIHR's Business Development Team - help with finding and making great partnerships to strengthen your work.
+• NIHR support for the life sciences industry - help with finding and making great partnerships to strengthen your work.
 This service is available to all UK-based applicants and you may wish to contact them if you are seeking a partner.

 • NIHR Medtech and In vitro diagnostics Co-operatives (MICs) - can help to build a multi-disciplinary team to work collaboratively and ensure the right generation of evidence to support adoption in the NHS.
 HealthTech Research Centres (HRCs) have been commissioned to replace MICs from April 2024.